 - Manufacturer Flight Operating Manual (FCOM/FOM)

 - Aircraft Operator Manuals (OM-A)

-Currently all existing regulations are based on surface wind measurements.
-However the wind conditions on ground can vary significantly compare to the winds (direction and speed) at altitude.
+Currently, all existing regulations are based on surface wind measurements.
+However, wind conditions on the ground can vary significantly compared to the winds (direction and speed) at altitude.
 We strongly argue for a more comprehensive set of rules taking into account the winds aloft.
-A couple of years ago a co-operaion between Belgocontrol and Brussels Airlines investigated the option to send wind data in real time to the ATC controller through the MODE S capability of the transponder.
-Why don't we explore this further and add the gathered data to the discussion.
+A couple of years ago a co-operation between Belgocontrol and Brussels Airlines investigated the option to send wind data in real time to the ATC controller through the MODE S capability of the transponder.
+Why don't we explore this further and add the gathered data to the discussion?
 Let's look at the numbers.